What is the average medical school debt?

 Student loan repayment assistance programs

 Federal agencies and state governments offer a variety of student loan repayment assistance programs.
-These programs aren’t technically forgiveness programs because the benefit doesn’t come from the U.S. Department of Education.
+These programs aren’t technically forgiveness programs because the benefit doesn’t come directly from the U.S. Department of Education.

 However, depending on the program, you could get tens of thousands of dollars in repayment assistance.
 The Association of American Medical Colleges maintains a list of state and federal programs you may be able to take advantage of.